Arvind200323/TechTrove/README.md

 ## Current Status

-   - Admin Functionality is not yet developed.
+   - Admin Functionality in development.
    - This is a test website and is not yet ready for deployment.